manfromexistence-better/.github/README.md

  Developing experience or delightfull expreince.

 ## Documentation
-For details on how to use Dx, check out our [documentation](https://dx.vercel.app/docs).
+For details on how to use better, check out our [documentation](https://better.vercel.app/docs).

 ## Microservices new final folders list:
   | List | Folder |